-In the world of direct response marketing, A/B split testing tactics are a tried and true method to secure optimal ROI for marketing materials.
+In the world of direct response marketing, A/B split testing tactics are a tried and true method to secure optimal results when it comes to your marketing.
 For small business owners, this term may seem like a foreign concept.
 Yet, it is crucial to understand the basics of this kind of testing when approaching marketing tactics.

 What is A/B split test marketing?

 A/B split testing works the exact same way.
 You can put out two different versions of a given campaign and test it on a smaller scale before releasing it out into the world.
 Marketing professionals have known for a long time that this kind of trial run helps save money and improve overall efficiency.
-However, when it came to print advertising and direct mail, A/B split testing required hefty investments and a lot of patience, explained Entrepreneur contributor Kim Walsh-Phillips.
+However, when it comes to print advertising and direct mail, A/B split testing required hefty investments and a lot of patience.